-An homage to the work of craftsmen from centuries ago, Flemish glass marries function and glass design without sacrificing one for the other.
+An homage to the work of artisans from centuries ago, Flemish glass marries function and glass design without sacrificing one for the other.
 And despite its historic appearance, it’s easily integrated into projects rooted in a contemporary style.

-Similar to German antique glass, Flemish glass is a throwback to Old World craftsmanship.
+Like German antique glass, Flemish glass is a throwback to Old World craftsmanship.

 Resembling panes made by glass artisans of the 1800s, Flemish glass has the look and textured feel of hand-blown glass.
-Its defining characteristic are the ripples throughout each pane -- each piece is truly one-of-a-kind.
+Its defining characteristic is the ripples throughout each pane -- each piece is truly one-of-a-kind.

 Flemish Glass Applications in Design